lugnitdgp/TDoC-Glugle/README.md

 # Open Innovation

-Features that can be added to make search engine more efficient:
+Features to make search engine more efficient:
 ## Voice Recognition
 Speech to text conversion.
 Users can search by voice and their query will be typed in search box and then searched.
 ## Admin Section